Darshan2104/LLM/README.md

 - Sometimes, our results were incomplete, due to restriction in number of tokens.
 - Better and more precised prompts gave us good and upto the point results.
 - For text from the document it worked well, but when with table data it failed, it gave some unusal results in terms of digits.
+- High amount of context in prompt affects the latency.

 ## **2. llama_2_+_RAG_.ipynb**